mdnabeelmn10/TDS_Project2_23f1001173/README.md

 3. **Visualization**: Generates 512x512 px PNG charts using OpenAI Vision API.
 4. **Story Generation**: Creates a detailed README.md file using OpenAI LLMs.

-### Retry Logic with Tenacity

-The script uses Tenacity to handle transient errors and rate limits gracefully by retrying API calls up to 5 times with exponential backoff.

 ### Example Datasets

 - **Goodreads**: A dataset of book ratings and reviews.